Quasars at intermediate redshift are not special; but they are often satellites: Discussion

 In fact, this observation has been already recognised in the X-ray community \citep[e.g.][]{Leauthaud2015, Mendez2016, Powell2018, Plionis2018, Krishnan2020}.
 All these studies find no significant differences in the clustering properties of X-ray AGN compared to a matched galaxy sample.
 That is, X-ray AGN inhabit DM haloes that are consistent on average with the overall inactive galaxy population.
 This result runs from the local Universe \citep[$0.01<z<0.1$; ][]{Powell2018} to high redshifts, $z\simeq4.5$ \citep[][]{Krishnan2020}.
 Studying narrow-line AGN, and comparing to a matched control samples of inactive galaxies, \citet{Li2006c} find that AGN have almost the same clustering amplitude as the control galaxies, on scales larger than a few Mpc.
 Here we are showing, {\it for the first time}, that the same is true for the blue optically selected broadline QSOs at modest redshift.

 For the Brighter 50\% QSO sample, we find that $f_{\rm on}$ remains flat, and thus this sample also directly maps to the same DM halo mass function as the parent galaxy sample.
 This is another key result as it immediately explains the lack of dependence on luminosity for QSO clustering \citep[e.g.][]{daAngela2008, Shen2009, Shen2013, Chehade2016, Powell2020}.
-This is consistent with the result that the QSO luminosity is possibly dominated by AGN variability and hence do not particularly correlates with the host halo mass \cite{2014ApJ...782....9H}.
+This is consistent with the result that the QSO luminosity possibly has large scatter at fixed black hole mass and hence do not particularly correlates with the host halo mass \cite{2014ApJ...782....9H}.